8 Experiments and surveys

 8.1 Introduction

-This chapter is about obtaining data with experiments.
-This is a situation in which we can explicitly control and vary what we are interested in.
+This chapter is about obtaining data with experiments and surveys.
+An experiment is a situation in which we can explicitly control and vary what we are interested in.
 The advantage of this is that identifying and estimating an effect should be clear.
 There is a treatment group that is subject to what we are interested in, and a control group that is not.
 These are randomly split before treatment.
 And so, if they end up different, then it must be because of the treatment.
 Unfortunately, life is rarely so smooth.
 Arguing about how similar the treatment and control groups were tends to carry on indefinitely.
 And before we can estimate an effect, we need to be able to measure whatever it is that we are interested in, which is often surprisingly difficult.

 By way of motivation, consider the situation of someone who moved to San Francisco in 2014—as soon as they moved the Giants won the World Series and the Golden State Warriors began a historic streak of World Championships.
 They then moved to Chicago, and immediately the Cubs won the World Series for the first time in 100 years.
 They then moved to Massachusetts, and the Patriots won the Super Bowl again, and again, and again.
 And finally, they moved to Toronto, where the Raptors immediately won the World Championship.
 Should a city pay them to move, or could municipal funds be better spent elsewhere?